davekinkead/thesis/paper.coffee.md

 Thirdly, the conflicting nature of the required accounts of inclusion for epistemic and perference realisation accounts of authority mean that these accounts are incompatible with each other.
 One cannot maintain that democratic authority is justified because it has both epistemic virtue and realises individual preferences.

 Many justifications of democracy employ this type of hybrid approach.
 Mill for example, justifies democracy on both epistemic and strategic grounds, arguing that democratic authority is legitimate because it generally reaches good decisions and is forced to consider the preferences of all citizens.
 The incompatibility of accounts of inclusion that these approaches require however, demonstrates that this type of justification is incoherent.

+In other words...

+- any consequentialist account of democracy must be compatible with accounts of democratic inclusion
+- different accounts of authority require differing, sometimes incompatible accounts of inclusion
+- different accounts of authority that have incompatible accounts of inclusion are themselves incompatible

 ## Limitations